broadinstitute/cromwell/README.md

 Cromwell has a growing ecosystem of community-backed projects to make your experience even better!
 Check out our [Ecosystem](https://cromwell.readthedocs.io/en/stable/Ecosystem/) page to learn more.

+### Cromwell capabilities and roadmap

+A majority of Cromwell users today run their workflows in [Terra](https://app.terra.bio/), a fully-managed cloud-native bioinformatics computing platform.
+See [here](https://support.terra.bio/hc/en-us/articles/360036379771-Get-started-running-workflows) for a quick-start guide.

+Users with specialized needs who wish to install and maintain their own Cromwell instances can [download](https://github.com/broadinstitute/cromwell/releases) a JAR or Docker image.
+The development team accepts reproducible bug reports from self-managed instances, but cannot feasibly provide direct support.

+[Cromwell's backends](https://cromwell.readthedocs.io/en/stable/backends/Backends/) receive development resources proportional to customer demand.
+The team is actively developing for Google Cloud and AWS.
+Maintenance of other backends is primarily community-based.

+Cromwell [supports](https://cromwell.readthedocs.io/en/stable/LanguageSupport/) the WDL and CWL workflow languages.
+The Cromwell team is actively developing WDL, while maintenance for CWL is primarily community-based.

 ### Issue tracking in JIRA

 <!--